KSP2Community/PatchManagerDocs/Writerside/topics/Overview.md

 Patch
 : A patch is a singular group of modifications contained in a patch file, usually corresponding to the top level blocks.
 Used as a verb instead it is the process of applying those modifications to an object.

-Selector
-: A selector is a filter for a patch that is used to narrow down what exactly is being patched